Costin Murgescu: Early life and fascist militancy

 During the first years of World War II, Murgescu was a supporter of the fascist Iron Guard and, in his own definition, a theoretician of "totalitarian" politics.
 He began a collaboration with the newspaper Universul, where, as later recounted by his colleague Ștefan Baciu, he was one of the three staff writers who showed up for work wearing the Guard's green-colored shirts.
-Starting in August 1940, a full month before the Guard proclaimed its National Legionary regime, Murgescu published a series of political musings in Universul.
+He was also allegedly involved in brawls at the university.
+These pitted him against students such as Dan Amedeo Lăzărescu, who had defaced portraits of the Guard's founding father, Corneliu Zelea Codreanu.
+Starting in August 1940, a full month before the Guard proclaimed its National Legionary regime, Murgescu published a series of political musings in Universul, as well as in periodicals such as Buna Vestire.
 These were soon after collected as a brochure, Note pentru Statul Totalitar ("Notes on the Totalitarian State").

-The newspaper's literary chronicler, Constantin Fântâneru, presented Murgescu as "that model of an author who will win people over to a doctrine simply by outlining clearly its ideas."
+The general conclusion of the work, partly based on direct quotations from Mein Kampf, was that totalitarianism, moving beyond authoritarian regimes and their "everyday ephemera", was centered on the promise of a "new man"—whose creation would both rehabilitate humanity and change history "for eternity".
+As a literary chronicler at Universul, Constantin Fântâneru saw in Murgescu "that model of an author who will win people over to a doctrine simply by outlining clearly its ideas."
+In the official newspaper Țara, Nicolae Ciuceanu noted: "With this work, Mr Costin Murgescu has won himself a leading position in Romanian journalism, and this accomplishment is all the more important, given that the writer is presently just 24 years of age."
 The brochure quoted at length from the speeches of Benito Mussolini and Iron Guard leader Horia Sima.
-Envisaging the birth of a "new man", "strong, lively, and immaculate", it called for a non-violent "moral revolution" to bring Romania into the "New European Order".
+Envisaging the "new man" as "strong, lively, and immaculate", it called for a non-violent "moral revolution" to bring Romania into the "New European Order".
 It sought to rebuild culture around the Guard's "Legionary spirit", and promised artistic freedom "only to ethnic Romanians."

-In his Universul chronicles, Murgescu offered his praise to the Conducător, Ion Antonescu, as well as to the Guard's founding father, Corneliu Zelea Codreanu.
+In his Universul chronicles, Murgescu offered his praise to both Codreanu and the military Conducător, Ion Antonescu.
 Moreover, he penned warnings against the Guard's enemies: "those who have martyred this People—no mercy for them.
 They should expect a terrible punishment."
 He still had contributions as a literary critic, such as a short introduction to Japanese poetry.